aftersound/thoughts/docs/api-development-with-openapi.md

 For more advanced examples and demonstrations, please visit the Weave Docker Hub repository at https://hub.docker.com/r/aftersound/weave.
 The starting point demo instruction API showcases a variety of examples that emphasize the capabilities and versatility of the Weave framework and its extensions.
-Featured examples cover areas such as: (1) service management planes with centralized OpenAPI spec management, OpenAPI spec search and discovery, service instance registration and discovery, heartbeat mechanism, and more; (2) collaborative job execution framework; (3) Apache Kafka message production and consumption, and much more.
+Featured examples cover areas such as:
+1. service management plane with centralized OpenAPI spec management, OpenAPI spec search and discovery, service instance registration and discovery, heartbeat mechanism, and more,
+2. collaborative job execution framework,
+3. Apache Kafka message production and consumption with value func, and much more.

 ## What's next